Nxve/AutoMudaeExt/README.md

 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
+- Replace every session_id with random generated 32 char strings
 - When getting state from a tab, get last error too
+- Notifications
-- Notifications: Some of the events should trigger sound notifications
+    - Some of the events should trigger sound notifications
 - Option to watch for mentioned nicknames: sniping
 - Add to total claimed kakera those received from EMERALD IV reward
+- Guild Config:
-- Get guild config from `/server settings`
+    - Option to get from `/server settings`
-- Remove the necessity of a custom avatar
     - Add other language support
 - Version control over preferences
-    - Does Chrome handle this already?
 - Advise about it's requirements:
     - Maybe after installation, in a "guide" page
     - Requirements: